PVanack/pva.SuperV/README.md

 	- [EnumFormatter](/pva.SuperV.Engine/FieldFormatters/FieldFormatter.md#Enum-formatter) which allows to format integer values to strings (i.e. to convert 0/1 values to OFF/ON string)
 - Add classes to this project with `wipProject.AddClass(string className)` or `wipProject.AddClass(string className, String baseClassName)`.
 - Add fields definitions to the created classes by calling `wpiProject.AddField(string className, IFieldDefinition field)` or `AddField(string className, IFieldDefinition field, string formatterName)`.
-The field definition should be defined by `FieldDefinition\<T\>` where `T` is a basic type (see [FieldDefinitions](#Field-definitions) for handled types).
+The field definition should be defined by `FieldDefinition<T>` where `T` is a basic type (see [FieldDefinitions](#Field-definitions) for handled types).
-- Add fields value processings to the created fields by calling `wipProject.AddFieldChangePostProcessing(string className, string fieldName, IFieldValueProcessing fieldValueProcessing)`. `fieldValueProcessing` can be on of the following:
+- Add fields value processings to the created fields by calling `wipProject.AddFieldChangePostProcessing(string className, string fieldName, IFieldValueProcessing fieldValueProcessing)`. `fieldValueProcessing` can be one of the following:
 	- [AlarmStateProcessing](/pva.SuperV.Engine/Processing/FieldValueProcessing.md#Alarm-state-processing)  to check the value against 2 or 4 thresholds and set an alarm state and optionally an acknowledgment field.
 	- [HistorizationProcessing](/pva.SuperV.Engine/Processing/FieldValueProcessing.md#Historization-processing) to historize a list of fields to the history storage engine if one is defined in project.
 - Build the WIP project to create a runnable project by calling `Project.BuildAsync(wipProject)`.
 This creates a dynamic assembly